lightml/.github/profile/README.md

 ## Our Vision

-Inspired by Andrew NG's 2017 [talk at Standford GSB ](https://www.youtube.com/watch?v=21EiKfQYZXc) We hold true to the conviction that AI is the next electricity and our mission is to be the Light Bulb.
+Inspired by Andrew NG's 2017 [talk at Standford GSB ](https://www.youtube.com/watch?v=21EiKfQYZXc) we hold true to the conviction that AI is the next electricity, and our vision is to be the Light Bulb.

 ---
 Coming Soon